theDevArmy/theHackCalendar/README.md

 Where we are trying to list all the Indian in-person hackathons at one place.

-We have listed 50+ hackathons in just last 4 months.
+We have listed 92+ hackathons in 2024.

-We even received a great response from the community and we have built a [WhatsApp Community](https://theDevArmy.com/wa/) of 1500+ enthusiasts and a [Discord Community](https://theDevArmy.com/discord) of 500+
+We even received a great response from the community and we have built a [WhatsApp Community](https://theDevArmy.com/wa/) of 4500+ enthusiasts and a [Discord Community](https://theDevArmy.com/discord) of 1500+

 ---